theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 The editor is sill in BETA STAGE, use at your own risk.
 Make backups!

 what this editor can do at the moment:
-- Strings length can be expanded (caveat: the total bytes cannot exceed the block size)
+- strings length can be expanded (caveat: the total bytes cannot exceed the block size)
-- Auto translation with web engines
+- auto translation with web engines
-- Font editing, import/export, re-mapping
+- font editing, import/export, re-mapping

 what it can't do (because there are tools that can do it already):
 - edit MANA.DAT